bersennaidoo/ichatops/README.md

 # IChatOps

-A slack bot for performing tasks for devops team members on slack.
+A slack bot implemented in golang for performing tasks for devops team members on slack.